WertherLiu/WertherLiu.github.io/content/experience/_index.md

 sections:
   - block: collection
     content:
-      title: Selected Blogs
+      title: All my precious moments
-      text: These articles are my feelings and thoughts.
+      text: Here are a selection of moments that I should record over the years.
       filters:
         folders:
-          - post
+          - experience
     design:
       view: article-grid
       fill_image: false